Diana-Lopez92/Image-Descriptor-Cataloger/README.md

 # Image-Descriptor-Cataloger
 This was a project with C and OpenCV for Artificial Vision Subject.
+I used OpenCV 3.1.0 with Eclipse.
+This program reads the images (these have to be in the same folder of the cpp file and they must have a number like name, for example: 1.png), applies some descriptors of Artificial Vision and returns the result in a HTML table.
+The "catalogador.html" file has some images that have been read by the program and shows the results.